-Managing a public company, or raising capital on a public exchange, presents special requirements and challenges for the company’s financial managers.
-These challenges are particularly difficult for mid-sized or early-stage companies, which lack the resources of larger companies.
-The rules under the 1933 and 1934 Securities Acts are complex, requiring very specific types of operational and financial disclosure.
-Registration of new securities offerings (1933 Act filings) impose significant and detailed requirements that must be met before the Securities and Exchange Commission (SEC) allows securities to be sold.
+Managing a public company, or raising capital on a public exchange, present special requirements and challenges for your company’s financial managers.
+These challenges are particularly challenging for mid-sized and early-stage companies that lack the resources of larger companies.
+The rules under the 1933 and 1934 Securities Acts are complex, requiring specific types of operational and financial disclosure.
+Registration of new securities offerings (1933 Act filings) requires your company to meet significant and detailed requirements before the U.S. Securities and Exchange Commission (SEC) allows securities to be sold.
 These requirements are time-consuming and establish corporate and personal penalties for non-compliance.
-Of course, access to significant growth capital, monetization of private investments and the prestige of being a public company are real rewards for the companies and owners that navigate the process successfully.
+Of course, access to significant growth capital, monetization of private investments, and the prestige of being a public company are real rewards for the companies and owners that navigate the process successfully.

-Some of the specific projects or roles that Florida CFO Group partners may perform include:
+Some of the specific projects or roles that Florida CFO Group partners may include: